drexlerd/Loki/README.md

 Loki consumes native dependencies from Python packages:

-- `pyyggdrasil == 0.0.21` for shared third-party native dependencies.
+- `pyyggdrasil >= 0.0.21, < 0.1` for shared third-party native dependencies.
+- `pypddl-datasets >= 0.0.5, < 0.1` for the PDDL benchmark data used by the C++ test suite and the example executables (resolved from its cache at CMake configure time).

 The shared workspace layout, layered install order, and the common build-from-source and CMake-integration patterns are documented in the